 Bonney’s book disseminated a shockingly intimate view of the ravages of war, capturing how it broke the bonds of family and destroyed the reassuring predictabilities of daily life.
 The full-page photos were offered with minimal commentary yet had a distinct narrative sweep, chronicling the destruction of the patterns and protections of “normal” childhood – school, home, family life, mealtime, bedtime.
 Terrified and exhausted children cling to traumatized mothers on the road during the invasion of France or are separated from parents due to death, illness, or flight.
-A young boy with bare legs on a chilly day, slumped over from fatigue at the side of a road (fig. 7.1); two young, solemn girls, likely sisters, peering through the barbed wire of a unnamed concentration camp; Finnish toddlers on a child transport to Sweden in search of safety; a premature newborn wrapped in paper rather than blankets; starving children and infants with bony limbs and distended stomachs, staring hollowly at the camera.
+A young boy with bare legs on a chilly day, slumped over from fatigue at the side of a road (Figure.
+7.1); two young, solemn girls, likely sisters, peering through the barbed wire of a unnamed concentration camp; Finnish toddlers on a child transport to Sweden in search of safety; a premature newborn wrapped in paper rather than blankets; starving children and infants with bony limbs and distended stomachs, staring hollowly at the camera.
 All vulnerable, some of the verge of extinction, each an iconic child-in-need, silently pleading for care, nurture, rescue, and a compassionate maternal or parental response.

 Bonney disavowed the distancing lens of ethnic or national distinctiveness.
-Her photos favored intimate individual, portraits of suffering that encouraged white American viewers to respond to these children-in-need viscerally and on the basis of shared humanity, even kinship.
-Bonney drew upon the visual vocabulary of social documentary photography developed over the previous three decades by American photographers like Lewis Hine (on child labor in the 1910s) and Dorothea Lange (on migrant labor and poverty in the 1930s) in an effort to document, expose, and reform domestic problems.
+Her photos favored intimate, individual portraits of suffering that encouraged white American viewers to respond to these children-in-need viscerally and on the basis of shared humanity, even kinship.
+Bonney drew on the visual vocabulary of social documentary photography developed over the previous three decades by American photographers like Lewis Hine (on child labor in the 1910s) and Dorothea Lange (on migrant labor and poverty in the 1930s) in an effort to document, expose, and reform domestic problems.
 Like Hine and Lange, she focused on children alone or with mothers to clarify and interpret social experience.
 Unlike those photographers, Bonney used an extended sequence of photos to visually narrate the continent-wide dissolution of community and family.
 With each turn of the page, she depicted children released into a wartime world: being rendered vulnerable, exhausted, and hungry; dislocated and disconnected from family; in jeopardy, orphaned.
 Through its pictorial progression, her book constitutes readers as moral witnesses of war, charting its devastating effects through the destruction of mother-child bonds, and makes an emotional appeal for the children’s need for nurture and for humanitarian food aid abroad.
-Her book and travelling exhibition helped popularize a particular moral vision based upon a specific interpretative lens, fixed on a foreign subject yet articulated through the figure – and, as importantly, the as-yet unresolved future – of the “imperiled … helpless” child.
-This lens shaped the way Americans apprehended social problems ‘out there’ and the ways they began to conceive of involving themselves in the postwar solutions to those problems.
+Her book and traveling exhibition helped popularize a particular moral vision based on a specific interpretative lens, fixed on a foreign subject yet articulated through the figure – and, as important, the as-yet unresolved future – of the “imperiled . . . helpless” child.
+This lens shaped the way Americans apprehended social problems “out there” and the ways they began to conceive of involving themselves in the postwar solutions to those problems.
 Visioning the European war as the continent-wide crisis of destroyed families and vulnerable children-in-need combined with American social trends to suggest particular humanitarian “solutions” to these problems after 1945.
 One notable such solution was the innovation of international adoption, and in particular the eager adoption of European children by American couples at home in the United States or stationed abroad with the American military, a trend avidly covered in various sectors of the American media.